 Once your vet is able to identify the problem, they can start treatment to get your dog feeling better quickly.

-If your vet determines what causes your dog to vomit and says that at-home care is sufficient for your dog, you'll want to know how to alleviate their symptoms.
-The PDSA has these care tips for your vomiting dog:
+If your vet determines what causes your dog to vomit and says that at-home care is sufficient for your dog, you'll want to know how to help alleviate their symptoms.
+The PD—SA has these care tips for your vomiting dog:

 A dog who throws up is not necessarily ill or in need of immediate veterinary attention.
 But if you see signs that make you believe something might seriously be wrong, call your vet to determine what the problem is and how to solve it.
-You'll soon be back to petting your pup rather than cleaning up his puke.
+When it comes to vomiting, as with most things, there’s no such thing as seeing a vet too soon.

 Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
 She has a goldendoodle named Maddie.